megacamelus/camel-upstream-info/camel-documentation/camel-aws2-sns.md

     from("aws2-sqs://test-camel?amazonSQSClient=#amazonSQSClient&delay=50&maxMessagesPerPoll=5")
         .to(...);

-# Topic Autocreation
+## Topic Auto-creation

-With the option `autoCreateTopic` users are able to avoid the autocreation of an SNS Topic in case it doesn’t exist.
+With the option `autoCreateTopic` users are able to avoid the auto-creation of an SNS Topic in case it doesn’t exist.
 The default for this option is `false`.
 If set to false, any operation on a non-existent topic in AWS won’t be successful and an error will be returned.

-# SNS FIFO
+## SNS FIFO

 SNS FIFO are supported.
 While creating the SQS queue, you will subscribe to the SNS topic there is an important point to remember, you’ll need to